 These gorgeous rugs are almost impossible to deep clean without damaging the skin backing, because cleaning a sheepskin rug is a little like cleaning leather and wool at the same time – both tricky materials to clean on their own...
 So we wouldn't usually recommend to wash a sheepskin rug at all, but rather tend to spot stains and keep it generally clean.

 - Learn how to clean a rug made of cotton, jute or wool in our guide.

 We all have one after all – from IKEA or not – so whether yours greets your toes first thing in the morning or if you stare at it longingly over dinner as it's draped over the side of a rustic indoor bench – very nice – it deserves a little special treatment.

 We'll say outright that if your sheepskin is older than a decade, then we advise against anything other than spot cleaning or a gentle steam clean (more on that below).
-If you try washing an old sheepskin rug, there's a high change it'll disintegrate in the washing machine.
-For newer rugs and for stain removal, read on.
+If you try washing an old sheepskin rug, there's a high chance it'll disintegrate in the washing machine also so take care.

 How to remove stains from a sheepskin rug

 First of all, it depends on what type of stain you've got.
 General organic stains like mud and non acidic foods are fairly easy to remove, and it's easier to do so once the stain is dry.
 Acidic stains, on the other hand (e.g. wine, vomit, tomato sauce) will be more difficult to remove because they can penetrate the wool quite quickly, effectively dyeing it.